placeAtlas/atlas-2022/README.md

 1. Create a fork of our repo.
 2. Enter your data into the `web/_js/atlas.json` file, with the correct format and ID number.
-3. Create a Pull Request against the `/cleanup` branch
+3. Create a Pull Request against the `/cleanup` branch.

 ## Cleaning Contributions